JanWilczek/wolf-sound-blog/_posts/fx/2023-08-30-designing-audio-effect-plugins-in-cpp-by-will-pirkle-book-review.md

 _Figure 1.
 "Designing Audio Effect Plugins in C++: For AAX, AU, and VST3 With DSP Theory" (2nd edition) by Will Pirkle book cover._

 "Designing Audio Effect Plugins in C++: For AAX, AU, and VST3 With DSP Theory" (2nd edition) by Will Pirkle aims to be a tutorial on creating audio plugins for digital audio workstations (DAWs).
-It stands exactly in the middle of the ground that WolfSound covers: a place where digitial signal processing theory, C++, music, and operating systems theory meet to allow sound engineers, composers, sound designers, and sound engineers come up with sonically amusing landscapes.
+It stands exactly in the middle of the ground that WolfSound covers: a place where digitial signal processing theory, C++, music, and operating systems theory meet to allow sound engineers, composers, sound designers, and musicians come up with sonically amusing landscapes.

 This is quite a long book.
 A few chapters of the book deal very briefly with digital audio signal processing.
 The introduction is more of a review than an explanation so don't approach it thinking that you'll learn digital signal processing (DSP) in this way.